 Bound to be nerves

-Just because we have been there before doesn’t mean that getting bad news or a new tough diagnosis is ever easy.
-No matter how long you’ve been ill, there are bound to be nerves.
+Just because we have been there before does not mean that getting bad news or a new tough diagnosis is ever easy.
+No matter how long you have been ill, there are bound to be nerves.
 We have all wasted many hours wondering leading up to that appointment.

 All different people

-What most of us have found though, are ways to make that bad news sting a little less.
-There is, and never will be, one set way to cope or deal with getting bad news from the doctor.
+What most of us have found, though, are ways to make that bad news sting a little less.
+There is not – and never will be – 1 set way to cope or deal with getting bad news from the doctor.
 We are all different people and we all cope differently.
 That said, here are some tips that might help you the next time you are facing bad news or a new diagnosis.

 Be prepared for your appointment and ask someone to attend your appointment with you, or be available via phone.
-It never fails when you have a big appointment.
-You have all these questions or concerns you want to address during your appointment, but once the doctor comes in and lays everything out on the table all those questions/concerns are gone.
+It never fails when you have a big appointment: You have all these questions or concerns you want to address during your appointment.
+But once the doctor comes in and lays everything out on the table, all those questions and concerns are gone.
 You can’t think of anything except trying to remember exactly what the doctor said.

 List of questions

 This is where being prepared comes in.
-You should ALWAYS make a list of questions or concerns you want to address at your appointment.
-Make sure you either job them down on paper or put them on your phone so you know you will have them.
-This helps to prevent you from not addressing the things you felt needed to be.
+You should always make a list of questions or concerns you want to address at your appointment.
+Make sure you either jot them down on paper or put them on your phone so you know you will have them.
+This helps to prevent you from missing the things you felt needed to be addressed.